Free Shipping On Orders Over $100

 Clean Up

 Once the threat of frost has passed, remove any winter protections you may have installed around shrubs and trees.
-Afterwards, go around to your plants and gently remove the layer of leaves and general debris that has accumulated around the base throughout the previous year.
-This step allows your plants to have some breathing room, and prevents pests and disease from taking hold in the new year.
+Afterward, go around to your plants and gently remove the layer of leaves and general debris that has accumulated around the base throughout the previous year.
+This step allows your plants to have some breathing room and prevents pests and disease from taking hold in the new year.

 removal of winter debris near base of plant